coralbits/cbackup/README.md

 * `[host].host` to be able to do backups on other host, not the name of the backup.
-* `stdout` as described in the example.
-It does not do it yet.

 # Thats all!